zugz/tox-onionPathsProposal/onionPathsProposal.md

 during the search can ensure they control the nodes we select, by starting up new nodes with keys generated close to our target key and pointing us to them.

-We must change the way nodes are added to the close list in the DHT module, because currently it is easy for an attacker to take over the entire close list of a chosen node by generating appropriate DHT public keys, and so ensure that the bootstrap nodes refer searchers to the attacker.
-However it is still important that the closest nodes to us are in our close list, so we must continue to replace even good nodes with closer nodes in the closest few non-empty buckets.

 An attacker controlling the bootstrap node we ask when first filling a pool can quite easily ensure we fill the pool with their nodes, by directing us along our random walk exclusively to their nodes.
 This is why we avoid using